 Some QAnon followers are showing themselves in ways beyond cyberspace.
 Trump rallies have attracted supporters holding large “Q” signs and wearing QAnon t-shirts.

-And a rising number are running for political office, at least 11, including Greene, as Congressional candidates, all of them Republican.
+Greene, who is running in a solid Republican district, is a true believer in QAnon.
+There are at least 11, including Greene, as Congressional candidates, all of them Republican.

 Most are longshots with only a slim chance of winning.
 But Lauren Boebert, who beat a five-term incumbent in Colorado’s 3rd Congressional District, and Greene, the favorite to win the Georgia 14th seat in Aug.
 11 runoff, are strong favorites to win in November.